Make this one pot roasted veggie beef chili dinner Sunday night and eat for several days during the week!

 - Chili makes for awesome left overs and tastes better the next day!

 - Feel free to substitute your favorite veggies for the ones I’ve roasted.
-Most hearty vegetables (squashes, corn, asparagus, etc.) stand up to roasting and can offer flavor variety so this can become a go to make-ahead recipe!
+Most hearty vegetables (squashes, asparagus, etc.) stand up to roasting and can offer flavor variety so this can become a go to make-ahead recipe!